Jackie James, President, US

 Mark is also the father of five children.
 The youngest, Robert, has Alpha-Mannosidosis, and has received two bone marrow transplants.
 The most recent was in April of 2002 and is, to date, successfully engrafted.
 Mark’s experience with non-profit organizations comes mostly from his wife, Kathleen King.
 She is currently Executive Director of the Healthier Kids Foundation of Santa Clara.
 The mission of Healthier Kids Foundation is to ensure access to and advocacy for health care services for all children through family-centered and innovative approaches, and she is a board member of a number of California based non-profits.

-Jenny Noble, Vice President, Administration, New Zealand
+Jenny Noble, Vice President, Research and Administration, New Zealand

 Profile: Jenny Noble is the parent of two young adults with Mucolipidosis Type III (Pseudo-Hurler Polydystrophy).